mikaeldusenne/haskupcake/README.md

 ### JSON configuration file

-This is a simple json file, containing an object that needs to have a `domain` and a `token` attribute:
+This is a simple json file, containing an object that needs to have a `domain` and a `token` attribute, or an `apiKey`:

 ```json
 {